brainstormforce/cf7-to-google-sheet-extension/readme.txt

 * Process to generate API key

-* Follow the steps from this url to create a project: https://cloud.google.com/resource-manager/docs/creating-managing-projects(‘Creating a project’ section)
+* Follow the steps from this url to create a project: https://developers.google.com/sheets/api/quickstart/php
 * After the project is created, go to Quotas tab, click on “Google sheet Api” and then on Credentials
 * Press Create Credentials
 * Select OAuth client ID